SakulFlee/Godot-WebRTC-Match-Maker/README.md

 Once we reach Milestone 2.0.0, we will support more than wo peers.

 Android, possibly iOS, builds seem to be broken as for now.
-However, this seems to be a .NET issue rather than a [Godot] issue.
+However, this seems to be a .NET issue rather than a Godot issue.
-With future updates to .NET and [Godot] this should start working.
+With future updates to .NET and Godot this should start working.

+Web builds are currently not possible with Godot either.
+Until they re-add Web-Builds this can't be tested.

 ## How to use this?